Isopod/jsonstream/README.md

 incorrect nesting or a missing comma.
 It is easy to use and adapt to your own use cases.

-## What makes this different to other JSON libraries?
+## What makes this library different?
 Other JSON libraries do a lot of things at once.
 When parsing JSON, they not only parse, but also turn the markup into an object tree, or even use Reflection/RTTI to automatically map between your own objects and their JSON